 This is good in a way because it actually eliminates the need for additional expansion cards.

 But there is a specific downside of these SFF cases.
 It is the space limitations that may prove fewer expansion options.

-This means that, if you want to install a heatsink of a standard CPU, it may not fit well inside the SFF computer case.
 For this reason, most of the manufacturers offer their cases fitted with custom cooling systems.

 The cube style SFF cases, though marked SFF, may actually be of Micro-ATX form factor to support a full-size PS 2 form factor power supply.

 However, a true SFF computer will use TFX, SFX or even smaller power supplies.
 More so, a few of them may even need an external power brick, as used in a laptop.

 There are some SFF PCs that come with compact components.
 These are specially designed to be used in mobile computers as different components such as: